 But I do have a few tips for you:

 –“Ball” mason jars have a design on the back.
-You want a blank back, which would be the “Kerr” brand
+You want a blank back, which would be THIS BRAND

 –you’ll want wide-mouth jars – I about got my hand stuck as I tried to position the candle in mine.
 I had wide-mouth Ball on hand and regular Kerr on hand – wrong combo!
 The regular worked, it was just tight to get the candle set up inside.

-–the decal seemed to peel off a little better with the spraypaint versus the craft paint
+–the decal seemed to peel off a little better with the spraypaint (this brand is great) versus the craft paint

 –this is a perfect group craft!! it was so fun, I’m thinking of starting a craft club 😉